How to organize kitchen cabinets: 17 ways to instantly declutter your space

-Use drawer dividers wherever you can—these are a brilliant way to organize smaller items such as cutlery but are also great for larger utensils and avoid things piling up.
-Sometimes the simple hacks are the most effective!
+Use drawer dividers wherever you can for efficient drawer organization within your kitchen cabinets.
+These are a brilliant way to organize smaller items such as cutlery but are also great for larger utensils or even ingredients to avoid things piling up.

 12. Use the underside of shelves to hang mugs

 Some of the best cabinet organization ideas revolve around ways to store items outside of your cabinets.
 If you have kitchen shelves, think about installing hooks on the underside to store your mugs.

 This clever storage hack means you can showcase your best mugs and ensure they're within easy reach.
 If you have space next to your coffee machine, even better.
 Plus it elevates items off your organized kitchen countertops to maintain a tody surface area.

 It doesn't always make sense to stack plates on top of one another, especially if you are struggling for space.
 If you're looking for a quick fix, you can buy vertical storage racks.

 These are widely available in a range of materials, from stainless steel to bamboo, but as they'll withstand heavy weights, it's recommended you opt for a metal one.
 You can also go one step further, and build a bespoke solution in your kitchen, such as a wall-mounted unit with vertical storage slots.

 14. Stack items for better efficiency

 When it comes to your ingredient cupboards there's always the problem that most items grouped together will be of a similar size and therefore may not be stored in the most efficient manner while you're cooking.
 A simple yet brilliant way to rectify this is with a staggered storage unit.

 The savvy tiered organization tool offers three platforms for storage at different heights to allow the same amount of storage area but offers far more efficiency.
 The staggered heights mean everything stored in the cupboard is visible at a glance, which is far easier when you're looking for key ingredients.